openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 Warnings:

 - The URL of the live snapshot is a fixed URL so the value of the channel cameraLivePictureUrl / welcomeCameraLivePictureUrl will never be updated once first set by the binding.
 So to get a refreshed picture, you need to use the refresh parameter in your sitemap image element.
-- Some features like the video surveillance are accessed via the local network, so it may be helpful to set a static IP address for the camera within your local network.
+- Some features like the video monitoring are accessed via the local network, so it may be helpful to set a static IP address for the camera within your local network.

 **Supported channels for the Welcome Camera thing:**